Forest-Economics-Goettingen/optimLanduse/README.md

 *payOffFun* expects the name of the indicator that is to be considered in the optimization *x* and the data in the *optimLanduse* format *dat*.
-In *payOffFun*, firstly (1), the land-cover composition is optimized considering only the indicator defined in *x* The resulting land-cover composition is then (2) passed as lower and as upper bounds to the land-cover optimization that considers all indicators.
+In *payOffFun*, firstly (1), the land-cover composition is optimized considering only the indicator defined in *x*.
+The resulting land-cover composition is then (2) passed as lower and as upper bounds to the land-cover optimization that considers all indicators.
 Accordingly, the solution of the second optimization (2) is exactly the result of the